yncreahdf-robotics/heron_software/README.md

 # heron_software

+This is a ROS package.

+> Requirements :
+> - Ubuntu 16.04 LTS
+> - ROS kinetic
+> - catkin tools

+## Getting Started !

+First clone this repository in your catkin workspace :

+    ~ cd catkin_ws
+    catkin_ws git clone <url>

+Then build using catkin tools

+    catkin build

+Finally source

+    source /devel/setup.bash

+Now you are ready for next section.

 ## Launch
 You can easily launch all nodes required to use the Robot by typing in a terminal :